robusta-dev/robusta/docs/setup-robusta/alertsui.rst

 Activate Alerts Interface
 --------------------------

-To see alerts and customize them, you must first enable Alert Rules in the Robusta UI.
+To see alerts and customize them, you must first activate alert rules in the Robusta UI.

 1. Go to `platform.robusta.dev <https://platform.robusta.dev/>`_ -> Alerting -> Alerts
 2. Click the "Enable Alert Rules" button.